bigbitbus/bigbitbus.github.io/_posts/2020-09-13-Cloud-Cost-Optimization-Most-Bang-For-Your-Buck.md

 Locking down cloud access across the developers of your organization in the hope this will control costs is a fallacy.
 Sure, you can set an upper bound on what each developer can consume in order to prevent fat-finger cloud errors, but locking down your cloud stiffles innovation, promotes shadow IT (for example developers using personal cloud accounts for development), and erodes trust.
 Remember, developers are probably more expensive than your cloud bill!

+All the above only sum up to 90%; tell us if something else worked for you and we'll add it to the list!

 *BigBitBus is on a mission to bring greater transparency in public cloud and managed big data and analytics services.
 Talk to us about how you can architect your cloud IT assets to maximize your returns on investment.*